A Lesson Too Late In The Learning: Write It or Regret It

 Brings such joy and pleasure to me!

 2- In the barnyard in the morning

 The white hens announce every egg that is new;

 In the garden in the sunshine the yellow chicks

 Scratch through the flowers and dew.

-* NOTE: Music to “De Colores,” and my take-off from it, can be found under “De Colores” online, and on YouTube.)
+* NOTE: Music to “De Colores,” and my take-off from it, can be found under “De Colores” on YouTube.)